-The Black Point Aggregate Project is a granite deposit with a mine life of 75-years located along the southern shore of Chedabucto Bay in Guysborough County, Nova Scotia, with suitable characteristics for the development of a crushed stone marine export operation for supplying markets in the eastern U.S. and Caribbean region.
+The Black Point Quarry Project ("BPQ Project" or the "Project") is a granite deposit with an estimated mine life of 75-years6 located along the southern shore of Chedabucto Bay in Guysborough County, Nova Scotia, with suitable characteristics for the development of a crushed stone marine export operation for supplying markets in the eastern U.S. and Caribbean region.